Pylons/pyramid/docs/narr/views.rst

   The ``renderer`` attribute is optional.
-If it is not defined, the "null" renderer is assumed (no rendering is performed and the value is passed back to the upstream :mod:`pyramid` machinery unmolested).
+If it is not defined, the "null" renderer is assumed (no rendering is performed and the value is passed back to the upstream :app:`Pyramid` machinery unmolested).
 Note that if the view callable itself returns a :term:`response` (see :ref:`the_response`), the specified renderer implementation is never called.